Landing craft support

-The Landing Craft, Support (Large) were two distinct classes of amphibious warfare vessels were used by the United States Navy (USN) in the Pacific and the Royal Navy in World War II.
-The USN versions which were later reclassified Landing Ship Support, Large also performed radar picket duty and fire fighting.
+The Landing Craft, Support (Large) were two distinct classes of amphibious warfare vessels used by the United States Navy (USN) in the Pacific and the Royal Navy in World War II.
+The USN versions, which were later reclassified Landing Ship Support, Large, also performed radar picket duty and fire fighting.

-US Navy Vessels
+US Navy vessels

 The original designation for the ships was LCS(L)(3), which stood for "Landing Craft Support (Large) Mark 3".
 In 1949 the class was reclassified to "Landing Ship Support, Large" (LSSL).
-The United States Navy had to have the designation LCS(L) because there was also a smaller class named LCL, that were built mainly for rescue and smoke laying during amphibious operation.
+The United States Navy had to have the designation LCS(L) because there was also a smaller class named LCL that were built mainly for rescue and smoke laying during amphibious operation.

 Design and manufacture

 A total of 130 were made.
 Three different ship building yards did the construction: George Lawley & Son (Neponset, Massachusetts); Commercial Iron Works (Portland, Oregon); and Albina Engine Works (Portland, Oregon).

 The hull was the same as the Landing Craft Infantry ships.
 They were 158 ft 6 in long, displaced 250 LT, 23 ft 3 in wide and drew 5 ft 10 in when fully loaded.
 The flat bottom and skegs between and on either side of the twin screws allowed the ships to safely beach.
 The anchor is at the stern of the ship so it can be used to help pull the ship off the beach if necessary.
 The twin variable pitch screws were each driven by a bank of four Grey Marine (later General Motors) diesel engines, with a total power for all eight engines of 1600 hp.
 These engines gave a maximum speed of 16.5 kn, but normally the ships sailed at 12 kn.
 The ships had a range of 5500 nmi.
 Armour for the gun mounts, pilot house and conning tower was provided by 10 lb STS splinter shields.
 The ships had a smoke generator which was used to obscure landing craft approaching the beach.

 LCS(L) vessels could be produced in as little as 10 days, and final fitting out would take a further few weeks.
 The ships also made very good fire fighting ships.
 A fire fighting manifold was fitted in front of the bow gun and two monitors with pumps fitted just forward of the aft gun.